Skills & Techniques

 - Remember to check the rules and regulations for the area you are about to visit.
 Make sure your hammock is allowed.

 - Pack wide straps.
-Use straps at least one inch wide to minimize impact on trees.
+Use straps that are 1 inch or wider to minimize impact on trees.

 Travel and Camp on Durable Surfaces